mdn/content/files/en-us/web/css/column-gap/index.md

 The **`column-gap`** [CSS](/en-US/docs/Web/CSS) property sets the size of the gap ({{glossary("Gutters","gutter")}}) between an element's columns.

 Initially a part of [Multi-column Layout](/en-US/docs/Web/CSS/CSS_multicol_layout), the definition of `column-gap` has been broadened to include multiple layout methods.
-Now specified in [Box Alignment](/en-US/docs/Web/CSS/CSS_box_alignment), it may be used in Multi-column, Flexible Box, and Grid layouts.
+Now specified in [Box Alignment](/en-US/docs/Web/CSS/CSS_box_alignment), it may be used in Multi-column, Flexible Box, and grid layouts.

 Early versions of the specification called this property `grid-column-gap`, and to maintain compatibility with legacy websites, browsers will still accept `grid-column-gap` as an alias for `column-gap`.